AmpScm/AnkhSVN/README.md

   In the next dialog choose a location where you wish to store your local working copy and click Ok.

+  Of course you can also use your favorite git client to access our GitHub repository.

   Please read src/BUILD.txt for more information on how to test development